Why Are Students Dropping Out of College?

 - Some drop out for medical or family reasons

-What we’ve seen in our work with families is that students often want to choose to go to colleges they can’t afford.
+In our work with families, we’ve seen that students often want to choose to go to colleges they can’t afford.
 When they have to work and attend college at the same time, they face the risk of losing financial aid due to bad grades or lack of volunteer hours, or other scholarship criteria.

 When students drop out of college, they must start repaying their student loans.

 After a grace period of six months, the monthly student loan payments will begin.
 Students might consider attending college part-time.
 If students attend school at least half-time, they do not have to start paying off their loans immediately.
 If part-time is not an option, they will face monthly loan payments.

 The best defense is a good offense.

 The best way to prevent dropping out due to the inability to pay for college is to make smart decisions before college.
 Completing college requires good planning before the college is even selected.

 - Parents need to plan out all four years down to the penny.
 Don’t just hope that it will all work out.
 Understand where each dollar comes from and talk with your students about the financial picture.

 - Remember to keep cash flow planning in the picture.
 Kids aren’t free when they live at home.
 Use those unused funds in the amount of money you have for college.

 - Use student loans wisely.
 Very few students can afford college without loans.
 Keep them small…ideally less than your student’s anticipated first-year salary.

 - Save as much as you can.
 A 529 college savings plan is a super tool.